 28. Think of a person you are at odds with but wish to no longer be.
 Speak to them in your mind, apologizing and making amends until you feel the animosity “release.”

-29. Find a quote that inspires you, and have it printed on a coffee mug in your favorite color.
+29. Find a quote that illuminates you, and have it printed on a coffee mug in your favorite color.

-31. Go to that restaurant where you quit looking at the menu long ago because you always order the same thing anyway.
-Grab the menu and order an item you’ve never paid attention to.
+31. Go to that familiar restaurant where you quit looking at the menu long ago because you always order the same thing anyway.
+Explore the menu and order an item you’ve never paid attention to.

 32. Pop some popcorn.
 Take a moment to relish the sounds and the smell before you enjoy the taste.

 34. Plant something.
 Document its growth.